-The national GP patient survey results published on 2 July 2015 showed the practice was performing above local and national averages in most areas with 97% of patients describing their overall experience of this surgery as good, compared to the CCG and national average of 84%.
-There were 308 survey forms distributed and 109 forms were returned.
-This is a response rate of 35.4% and represents 8% of the practice population.
+The national GP patient survey results published on 2 July 2015 showed the practice was performing in line with local and national averages.
+There were 309 survey forms distributed and 101 forms were returned.
+This is a response rate of 32.7% and represents 6.3% of the practice population.
 Examples of responses included:

-- 96% found it easy to get through to this surgery by phone compared to a CCG average of 70% and a national average of 73%. - 94% were able to get an appointment to see or speak to someone the last time they tried (CCG average 83%, national average 85%). - 97% described the overall experience of their GP surgery as fairly good or very good (CCG average 84%, national average 85%).
+- 96% found it easy to get through to the surgery by phone compared to a CCG average of 70% and a national average of 73%. - 85% described the overall experience of their GP surgery as fairly good or very good (CCG average 84%, national average 85%). - 96% were able to get an appointment to see or speak to someone the last time they tried (CCG average 83%, national average 85%).

-• 82% said they would definitely or probably recommend their GP surgery to someone who has just moved to the local area (CCG average 77%, national average 78%).
+• 78% said they would definitely or probably recommend their GP surgery to someone who has just moved to the local area (CCG average 77%, national average 78%).